 This page summarizes the steps of migrating a database to CockroachDB:

-- Convert your schema to work with CockroachDB.
+- Test and update your schema to work with CockroachDB.

 - Move your data into CockroachDB.

 If you need to migrate data from a CockroachDB Serverless cluster to a CockroachDB Dedicated cluster, see Migrate data from Serverless to Dedicated.

 To begin a new migration to CockroachDB, extract the data definition language (DDL) of the source database.
 We strongly recommend migrating your database schema to a new CockroachDB database before migrating the data.

 You will likely need to update your schema by converting the data definition statements to CockroachDB-compatible statements.
 This can be due to:

 If you are migrating from PostgreSQL, MySQL, Oracle, or Microsoft SQL Server, use the CockroachDB MOLT (Migrate Off Legacy Technology) tools:

 - Use the Schema Conversion Tool on the CockroachDB Cloud Console to analyze your schema for SQL incompatibilities.
 The tool will identify and help you resolve errors in your schema, and then create a new CockroachDB database with the converted schema.

 - Move your data to the new database using AWS DMS.